-In the Language Engine, subjunctives are shown with 'would' or 'should' in English.
+In these materials, subjunctives are shown with 'would' or 'should' in English.
 This is a rough-and-ready solution, serving mainly as a reminder that a form other than the indicative is called for.
 The English translation of a Spanish subjunctive depends very much on the context, there being no single version that will serve in all cases.

 Forming the imperative is a messy business, because it interleaves two different underlying forms.
 The 2nd singular and plural are made from a form based on the indicative, but the 1st plural and the 3rd singular and plural are based on the subjunctive.
 (There is no 1st singular). caber, which has strikingly different indicative and subjunctive stems, illustrates the point well: cabe quepa quepamos cabed quepan.

 The subjunctive-based forms are identical with the subjunctive except when an object pronoun is present, as is the case with reflexive verbs.
 The pronoun goes before the verb in the subjunctive, but after it in the imperative: quiere que nos durmamos she wants us to go to sleep (subjunctive), but durmámonos! let's go to sleep (imperative).
-The Language Engine handles this by substituting the subjunctive mood whenever it is forming a non-2nd person imperative, then restoring the imperative mood before adding any object pronouns.
+These materials handle this by substituting the subjunctive mood whenever a non-2nd person imperative is being formed, then restoring the imperative mood before adding any object pronouns.

 The 3rd-person imperative does not express a wish about a third party; it is used to give an instruction to someone one is talking to and whom one would address as Usted.
 The English equivalent let him do x does not reflect this usage, but was chosen because it illustrates the 3rd-person form.